ChrisHeelan/base_dockex/README.md

 <a name="BaseDockex"></a>
 ## BaseDockex

-dockex module base class.
+Dockex module base class.

-This base class reads a JSON file for a dockex experiment job and extracts the params, input_pathnames, and output_pathnames.
+This base class reads a JSON file for a Dockex experiment job and extracts the params, input_pathnames, and output_pathnames.

 Subclasses must implement the ```run``` method.